ntua-el20062/NTUAflix/README.md

 ## Additional Information

 - The NTUAFlix application is built using Python and MySQL.
-- The `dependencies.py` file contains all necessary functions for installing dependencies.
-- The `setup.py` file initializes the database and starts the API server.
+- The `setup.py` file installs the dependencies contained in the `dependencies.py` file, initializes the database and starts the API server.
 - The `server.py` file in the `front-end` folder launches the front-end server.
 - Ensure to have a stable internet connection during setup to download necessary dependencies.